slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Talk sense to a fool and he calls you foolish.' -- Euripides*

-> *'Nothing is more terrible than to see ignorance in action.' -- Goethe*

-> *'Never attribute to malice that which can be adequately explained by neglect.' -- Hanlon’s Razor*

 > *'The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts. '-- Bertrand Russell*

 > *'In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.' -- Friedrich Nietzsche*

+> *'Never attribute to malice that which can be adequately explained by neglect.' -- Hanlon’s Razor*

 > *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*